 What is 3D printing?

 3D Printing, is in essence a simple four step process: find an object or image that you would like to reproduce, recreate this image using 3D CAD software, save this 3D image onto an Sd card and set the 3D printer going.
+While using a type of polycarbonate sheet to construct the build.
 The printer then takes strands of coloured polymers and layers them from the ground up to create your 3D model.

 Charlie’s case study